JvanKatwijk/qt-dab/README.md

 The picture shows that in my environment, on channel 12C, the national network, I can identify a couple of different transmitters in the received signal.
-The left column in the widget shows the transmitter whose TII data is strongest.
-New is the addition of a "compass" to show the direction from which the signal comes from the selected transmitter.
+The left column in the widget the transmitter whose TII data is strongest is marked.
+The "compass" shows the direction from which the signal comes from the selected transmitter.

 ![6.8](/res/read_me/QTmap.png?raw=true)